Etsy Blitz Week Day 4

 Do you know what that is?
-You might, if you are here, because I told you yesterday what we were going to talk about today, but it is TIME.
-When I ask the question to my students, what is the number one thing that holds you back, I get told regularly that they haven’t started yet because they just can’t find the time.
+You might, if you were here yesterday, because I told you what we were going to talk about today, but it is TIME.
+When I ask the question to my students, what is one thing that holds you back from really diving into this, I get told regularly that they haven’t started or they can’t scale it yet because they just can’t find the time.
+They’re too busy.

 Now, I want to address this from two angles.
 The first one, is a mindset angle and the second one is an actual time shortage practically angle.

 We’re going to start with the mindset angle.
 If you were here yesterday, you heard me talk about setting big scary goals and then having to overcome your obstacle thoughts in order to allow yourself to chase after those goals without being terrified of failure.

 I’m going to give you a little more tough love here.
 And I don’t really like giving tough love because, you can ask my kids, I’m not super tough, but I think this needs to said.
 Really, REALLY often, we use time or the lack of time as an excuse because we are afraid of doing something, or because we are allowing ourselves to justify our lack of action because of time, rather than recognizing that it is a choice we are making and therefore putting the blame back on ourselves for not going after it.

 We tell ourselves that we are too busy, or that we have too much going on, or we’ll get to it when things die down and get a little simpler, or our families need us, and we just can’t bear to take the time away from them to chase this dream.